SBCURLEY/ci-assessment/README.md

         git push
 ```

-Step 3 is to commit and push changes using the label `Commit and Push Changes`
+Step 3 is to commit and push changes using the label `Commit and Push Changes`.

 Command Details: